aptos-labs/aptos-core/developer-docs-site/docs/basics/basics-gas-txn-fee.md

 This means that the minimum transaction fee, `MIN_TXN_FEE`, needs to be enough to cover the average cost of running the prologue and epilogue.

 After the prologue has run, and we've checked in part that the account can cover its gas liability, the rest of the transaction flow starts with the "gas tank" full at `max_gas_amount`.
-The `MIN_TXN_FEE` is charged, after which the gas tank is then deducted (or "charged") for each instruction the VM executes.
+The `MIN_TXN_FEE` is charged, after which the gas tank is then charged for each instruction the VM executes.
 This per-instruction deduction continues until either:
 * The transaction execution is complete, after which the cost of storing the transaction data is charged, and the epilogue is run and the execution fee deducted, or
 * The "gas tank" becomes empty, in which case an `OutOfGas` error is raised.

 In the former, the fee is collected and the result of the transaction is persisted on the Aptos Blockchain.
-The latter causes the execution of the transaction to stop when the error is raised, following which the total gas liability of the transaction is collected.
+In the latter, the execution of the transaction stops when the error is raised.
+After which, the total gas liability of the transaction is collected.
 No other remnants of the execution are committed other than the deduction in this case.

 ## Using gas to prioritize a transaction